Trump delays metal tariffs on Canada, EU, Mexico, exempts some others

 Canada is the largest steel exporter to the United States, and its industry is highly integrated with that of its southern neighbor, with raw materials and finished steel crisscrossing the Great Lakes region.

-Canadian Prime Minister Justin Trudeau said on Monday that any move by the United States to impose tariffs on Canadian steel and aluminum would be a “very bad idea” guaranteed to disrupt trade between the two countries.
+Any move by the United States to impose tariffs on Canadian steel and aluminum would be a “very bad idea” guaranteed to disrupt trade between the two countries, Canadian Prime Minister Justin Trudeau said on Monday.

 If the EU is subject to tariffs on the 6.4 billion euros ($7.7 billion) of the metals it exports annually to the United States, it has said it will set its own duties on 2.8 billion euros of U.S. exports of products ranging from makeup to motorcycles.

-Reporting by David Lawder; Additional reporting by Makini Brice, Eric Beech, Susan Heavey and James Oliphant in Washington, Colin Packham in Sydney, Phil Blenkinsop in Brussels and David Ljunggren in Ottawa; Editing by Peter Cooney, Lisa Shumaker, Shri Navaratnam and Kim Coghill
+Reporting by David Lawder; Additional reporting by Makini Brice, Eric Beech, Susan Heavey and James Oliphant in Washington, Colin Packham in Sydney, Melanie Burton in Melbourne, Phil Blenkinsop in Brussels and David Ljunggren in Ottawa; Editing by Peter Cooney, Lisa Shumaker, Shri Navaratnam, Kim Coghill and Lincoln Feast.